ragnar-lodbrok/meow-sql/README.md

 # MeowSQL

-MeowSQL is an attempt to port a very useful GUI database client [HeidiSQL](https://www.heidisql.com/) to C++/Qt (that can be run natively at least on Linux)
+MeowSQL is an attempt to port a very useful GUI database client [HeidiSQL](https://www.heidisql.com/) to C++/Qt (with aim to be run natively at least on Linux)

 ![MeowSQL Gif](screenshots/meowsql.gif)

 ## How to build (for developers)

 1. You need gcc (or other compiler) with c++11 support
-2. Qt and QMake (Optionally: Qt Creator)
+2. Qt (tested with 5.5-5.9) and QMake (Optionally: Qt Creator)
 3. Clone the repo
 4. libmysqlclient library, for deb-based distros: apt-get install libmysqlclient-dev
 5. (Optional) Debian: sudo apt-get install mysql-server